Supercomputing in China: National Supercomputing Center in Guangzhou

 The National Supercomputer Center in Guangzhou operates the tenth most powerful supercomputer in the world (as of November 2022) Tianhe-2 (MilkyWay-2), which runs at 33,000 teraflops.
 It also operates the Tianhe-1A Guangzhou Solution – NUDT YH MPP supercomputer that runs at 211 teraflops.
 The center has been active since 2018.

 In December 2023, China unveiled the domestically developed supercomputing system "Tianhe Xingyi" at the National Supercomputing Center in Guangzhou.
 The new system is reported to outperform the previous Tianhe-2 in several areas, including CPU computing power, networking, storage, and applications.

 Zhengzhou

+National Supercomputing Center in Zhengzhou

 Located in central China's Henan province, the National Supercomputing Zhengzhou Center passed the inspection for operation in December 2020, becoming the seventh national supercomputing center in China.

 Kunshan

+National Supercomputing Center in Kunshan

 In 2020, the National Supercomputing Kunshan Center successfully passed the acceptance of experts, becoming the second supercomputing center in Jiangsu Province and the eighth supercomputing center in China.

 Chengdu

-The National Supercomputing Center in Chengdu, officially launched in September 2020, serves as a pivotal node in China's high-performance computing (HPC) infrastructure.
-Situated in Tianfu New Area in the Sichuan province in southwest China, the center provides a range of services encompassing computing resources, software development, and talent cultivation.
-It collaborates with over 1,400 users across more than 30 sectors, including basic science, artificial intelligence (AI), and urban governance.

-Chengdu distinguishes itself as one of the few Chinese cities hosting both a national supercomputing center and an intelligent computing center.
-The Chengdu Intelligent Computing Center, located in Pidu, focuses on AI applications and integrates platforms for AI computing power, scientific research innovation, and urban intelligence.
-With an initial computing power scale of 300 petaflops, it supports over 120 enterprises in developing AI solutions across various domains such as intelligent governance, healthcare, and manufacturing.

-In early 2025, Chengdu was designated as the main node in a new cross-regional computing service hub, with sub-nodes in Yibin and Lushan.
-This initiative aims to establish unified management and scheduling of computing resources, fostering an integrated ecosystem for the computing industry.

-The city's commitment to AI development is further evidenced by its designation as the first national AI innovation application pilot zone in western China.
-By 2023, Chengdu's AI and robotics industry had grown to a scale of 78 billion RMB, with projections exceeding 100 billion RMB in 2024.
+National Supercomputing Center in Chengdu

+The National Supercomputing Center in Chengdu does research in geochemistry, theoretical and computational chemistry, and more.
+The research institution is listed in the Nature Index, for the 2025 Nature Index window, it has 3 tracked research articles and a Share of 0.34 (all in Earth and environmental sciences).